IBM/power-up/docs/Appendix-J.rst

     $ pup software --init-clients paie52

+Note: Initialization of client nodes can be rerun if needed.

 Installation
 ~~~~~~~~~~~~
 To install the PowerAI base software Frameworks and prerequisites::

     $ pup software --install paie52

+Note: installation of PowerAI Enterprise can be rerun if needed.

 After completion of the installation of the PowerAI frameworks, continue installation of PowerAI Enterprise at the step labeled 'Configure the system for IBM Spectrum Conductor Deep Learning Impact' at https://www.ibm.com/support/knowledgecenter/SSFHA8_1.1.0/enterprise/powerai_install.html